Arson likely caused fire that damaged vital artery of Los Angeles freeway, governor says

 In 2011, a fire from a poorly maintained fuel tanker that burst into flames damaged a stretch of State Route 60 — a key freeway connecting LA with its eastern suburbs — and took six months to reopen at a cost of $40 million.

-Gov. Gavin Newsom declared a state of emergency Saturday afternoon and directed the state Department of Transportation to request federal assistance.

-The governor said Sunday that California has been in litigation with the owner of the business leasing the storage property where the fire started.
-The lease is expired, Newsom said, and the business had been in arrears while subleasing the space.
-“This is a site we were aware of, this is a lessee we were aware of,” he said.

-Homeless encampments are also common sights near Southern California highways.
-In 2020, the city and county of Los Angeles agreed to provide housing for almost 7,000 people who lived under freeways and near exit and entrance ramps.
-In approving the deal, a federal judge said unhoused residents in those areas face particularly deadly hazards including pollutants and passing cars.
+The city and county of Los Angeles in 2020 agreed to provide housing for almost 7,000 people living under freeways and near exit and entrance ramps.
+In approving the deal, a federal judge said unhoused residents in those areas face particularly deadly hazards.

 Watson reported from San Diego.
 Associated Press writer Christopher Weber in Los Angeles contributed to this report.
 McMurray reported from Chicago.